OP Succinct

 1. Deploy the OP Succinct L2 Output Oracle Contract.
 This contract is a modified version of the existing L2OutputOracle contract that uses SP1 to verify the execution and derivation of the L2 state transitions.

 2. Start the OP Succinct Proposer.
-This service is modified verison of the existing op-proposer service.
-It posts output roots to the L2 Output Oracle contract at regular intervals by orcheastrating the generation and aggregation of proofs.
+This service is a modified version of the existing op-proposer service.
+It posts output roots to the L2 Output Oracle contract at regular intervals by orchestrating the generation and aggregation of proofs.

 3. Update your OP Stack Chain Configuration.
 You will need to update your configuration to update the L2OutputOracle contract to the new implementation using your ADMIN key.